sablier-labs/docs/docs/concepts/06-glossary.md

 ## Segment

-A data object that encapsulates the following three properties:
+A data object that encapsulates these three properties:

 1. Amount
 2. Exponent